noodlehaus/dispatch/README.md

 ```

 ### Route Symbol Filters
-This is a port of the Express route preconditions.
-Preloaders let you map functions against route symbols you choose.
-These functions then get executed when those symbols are encountered.
+This is taken from ExpressJS.
+Route filters let you map functions against symbols in your routes.
+These functions then get executed when those symbols are matched.

 ```php
 <?php